cris7ian/cris7ian.github.io/README.md

 questioned to determine if this adaptive strategy makes the game more appealing to their preference.
 The project obtained an Exceptionally Good Mention.

-## Certifications
+## Some Fun Certifications

 - Fantasy and Science Fiction: Our Human Mind, Our Modern World.
 University of Michigan.
 - Online Games: Literature, New Media and Narrative. vanderbilt University.
-- Video Games and Learning.
-University of Wisconsin-Madison
-- Adobe Flash CS3 Instructor, Adobe.
-- After Effects CS3 Certified Instructor, Adobe.
-- Code School, all the medals.

 ## Memberships

-- Siggraph Student Volunteer.
+- Siggraph Student Volunteer 2009.
-- Member of the Artificial Intelligence Group.
+- Member of the Artificial Intelligence Group GIA USB.
 - Computer Science Student’s Center (CEIC) USB
 - JOINCIC Founder and Head of Image and Advertisement.
 - Global Game Jam 2011.
 Co-Host and Game Designer.

 ## Speaker

-- **ThoughtWorks' React Dojo**, Barcelona, ongoing meetup (creator and organizer).
 - **Gamexpo**, Caracas 2009, Chester: Adaptive Storytelling.
 - **JOINCIC**, Caracas 2009, Intelligent Environments for Videogames.